JohnnyKile/Philadelphia-Housing-Analysis/README.md

 ### Future Property Value Models - Selected Permits

 Analysis was done to find the permit types that had the highest correlation coefficient with the `pc_1yf` column which is the column for YOY percent change one year in the future.
 The permit types that had a correlation coefficient of -0.3 or lower with the `pc_1yf` column were selected.
 The only permit type that met that criteria was 'Demolition Permit'.
-The following was the revised correlation matrix (see Jupyter Notebook for further insight).:
+The following was the revised correlation matrix (see [Jupyter Notebook File](https://github.com/JohnnyKile/Property-Value-Prediction-Model-Analysis/blob/main/Property%20Value%20Prediction%20Model%20Analysis.ipynb) for further insight).:

 ![](https://github.com/JohnnyKile/Property-Value-Prediction-Model-Analysis/blob/main/images/readme-image3.png?raw=true)